-If this Applicant requests an Extended Validation Certificate, then SSL.com shall follow the EV verification procedures as described in the EV Guidelines.
+For Extended Validation Certificates, SSL.com shall follow the EV verification procedures as described in the EV Guidelines.
+Verification for EV code signing certificates must meet requirements in both the Minimum Requirements for Code Signing and the EV Guidelines.

 3.2.4 Non-verified information